AlexNPavel/SMSChorinator/README.md

 # SMSChorinator

-A web app built using polymer.dart.
+A web app built using Angular2 Dart.